ambiesoft/madomani/README.md

 # madomani

-Madomani manipulates the size and position of an existing window.
+Madomani changes size or position of windows.

+## CommandLine

+## License